-Question question and explanation of reasons (Yes/No or Not Known (?) or N/A) (Part 3a) / (Part 3b) (only if Yes in part 2a) - Is a Significant Effect Likely?
+Question (Part 2a) / (Part 2b) - Answer to the question and explanation of reasons (Yes/No or Not Known (?) or N/A) (If answer in Part 2a / 2b is 'No', the answer to Part 3a / 3b is 'N/A') (Part 3a) / (Part 3b) (only if Yes in part 2a) - Is a Significant Effect Likely?
 (Yes/No or Not Known (?) or N/A) 3.3 Will the project lead to risks of contamination of land or water from releases of pollutants onto the ground or into surface waters, groundwater, coastal waters or the sea?
 Yes Construction activities may result in release of contaminated water or building materials in the surrounding area.
 Runoff from new roads, roofs and hard surfaces would result in contaminated water potentially being absorbed into surface water or groundwater.
 No A Construction Environmental Management Plan will be implemented during construction to control release of contaminated water or building materials.
 The design of the drainage management and attenuation features on the site as well as the flood risk and drainage strategy will need to incorporate measures to manage this.
 Subject to these controls there is not considered to be a likely significant effect.
 3.4 Are there any areas on or around the location which are already subject to pollution or environmental damage, e.g. where existing legal environmental standards are exceeded, which could be affected by the project?
 No The site has not been previously developed, and the site investigation did not identify any existing contamination at the site.
 N/A 4.
-POPULATION AND HUMAN HEALTH 4.1 Will there be any risk of major accidents (including those caused by climate change, in accordance with scientific knowledge) during construction, operation or decommissioning?
+POPULATION AND HUMAN HEAD 4.1 Will there be any risk of major accidents (including those caused by climate change, in accordance with scientific knowledge) during construction, operation or decommissioning?
 No The scale and nature of the construction and proposed land use (a non-industrial development) would have a low likelihood of risk of any major accidents.
 N/A A Flood Risk Assessment and Drainage Strategy will be undertaken as standard for a development of this size.

-Question question and explanation of reasons (Yes/No or Not Known (?) or N/A) (Part 3a) / (Part 3b) (only if Yes in part 2a) - Is a Significant Effect Likely?
+Question (Part 2a) / (Part 2b) - Answer to the question and explanation of reasons (Yes/No or Not Known (?) or N/A) (If answer in Part 2a / 2b is 'No', the answer to Part 3a / 3b is 'N/A') (Part 3a) / (Part 3b) (only if Yes in part 2a) - Is a Significant Effect Likely?
 (Yes/No or Not Known (?) or N/A) The Site is not located in the vicinity of any Control of Major Accident Hazard (COMAH) sites.
 Cliff Quay and Ipswich Cliff Quay are located over 3.5km south of the Site.
 The nearest airport, Bentwaters St, is located over 17km north-east of the Site and nearest airfield is Elmsett Airfield located over 12km to the west of the Site and Crowfield Airfield located approximately 12km to the north of the Site.
 The site is located entirely in Flood zone 1 with a consequent low probability of flood risk from rivers and only a very small portion of the site is subject to a low risk from surface water flooding.
 4.2 Will the project present a risk to the population (having regard to population density) and their human health during construction, operation or decommissioning? (for example due to water contamination or air pollution) Yes A development of this scale has the potential on its own and in combination with the adjacent development (including Ipswich Garden Suburb) to cause air and water pollution if this is not appropriately managed.
 No Appropriate assessments and management strategies will need to be prepared with regards to contamination, water / flooding and air quality to control and eliminate risks.